stustanet/stustanet-website/content/_index.en.md

 {{% two-columns %}}
 {{% column %}}

 StuStaNet is an association in the Studentenstadt Freimann that operates a computer network connecting the Studentenstadt as well as the dormitory Max-Bill-Straße 67 to the Internet.
-The network operated entirely by volunteers and has about {{< users >}} users.
+The network, which is operated entirely by volunteers, has about {{< users >}} users.

 ## Become a Member